LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inability to Replace Human Involvement:} Twelve participants stated that LLMs did not have an impact on their requirements gathering.
+We use a common definition of requirements, defining it as a software capability that must be met by a system or system component in order to satisfy a specification \cite{leffingwell2000managing}.
+Similarly, we define planning as the process of collecting requirements from stakeholders, scheduling, and resource estimation/allocation \cite{AWSndsdlc}. \begin{itemize} \item \textbf{Discovering Missing Components:} Two participants utilized LLMs for uncovering missing components, as P15 shared: ``\textit{I have an idea of what I think it should be, [...] and then I put it in ChatGPT and say, `What are some gotchas, or what are some things that I'm missing?
+Or what kind of questions should I be asking in order to fill in any blanks that I might have?'
+So [ChatGPT is] kind of my consultant, as if it was a more senior developer than me, or more a manager than me, or something like that, to where I'm going to get some feedback.}'' \item \textbf{Prototyping and Refining Requirements:} Two participants found LLMs proficient in prototyping, and two found them helpful in refining requirements, especially for independent contractors.
+P9 shared how ChatGPT helped him research and cut down discovery time when interacting with stakeholders: ``\textit{Say, if I got a new contract job that I'm scoping to try to help my clients to try to refine the technical requirements, and especially so on the domains I'm not familiar with [...] while I was talking to them getting requirements at the same time, I would have the ChatGPT window on the side.}'' \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inability to Replace Human Involvement:} Twelve participants stated that LLMs did not have an impact on their requirements gathering.
 Participants mentioned that they received requirements and plans from their supervisors or superiors, who work directly with client needs, and these can't be generated by LLMs.
 As P2 shared, ``\textit{[Requirements gathering] hasn't changed because most of the work that I'm doing is with client developers and product managers from the client side.
-So we need to talk to them for the requirements we need to specify — like, we need to gather all the requirements from them.
-And because our projects are very client-specific, I cannot just go on the Internet to see what they would expect.
-We need to talk to them to figure out the requirements.}''
+So we need to talk to them for the requirements we need to specify [...]
+And because our projects are very client-specific, I cannot just go on the Internet to see what they would expect.}'' \item \textbf{Limited Requirements Detailing:} One participant shared how ChatGPT cannot help to generate detailed requirements, noting that responses were ``\textit{very common sense}'' but didn't address usability aspects or fine-tuned details.
+Another participant noted struggles with multi-criteria decision-making. \end{itemize}

-\item \textbf{Limited Requirements Detailing:} One participant, P3, shared how ChatGPT cannot help to generate detailed requirements: ``\textit{I feel as though the requirements it gives me are very common sense, if that makes sense.
-But it doesn't really get into the usability aspects of it, or it doesn't get into like some of the more fine-tuned [requirements], like how should something be done.}''

-\item \textbf{Struggles with multi-criteria decision-making: } We found in one of our interviews that multi-criteria decision-making can be challenging for LLMs.
-P16 shared, ``\textit{So I was looking at flight from [point A to point B].
-The flight price with [one airline] went up by a lot of money, and I did not want to pay that much, so I was willing to take different flights, like, you know, fly to [point C], and then [point B], see whatever is cheaper [...] and then I said, `Okay, so ChatGPT is not good with math or logistics,' and I did have to do it manually.}'' \end{itemize}